 If you already have a white Judo or Karate suit then bring it with you.
 If you don't, you can wear any loose fitting clothing such as track suit bottoms and a T-shirt.
 Long hair should be tied back and all jewellery removed before stepping onto the mat.
 As you will be training barefoot we recommend that you bring flip-flops to wear from the changing room to the training area to prevent dirt being brought onto the mats.

-The chief instructor or a senior student will shout out a number of Japanese instructions begining with "seiza", meaning all students should adopt the traditional japanese sitting position (kneeling).
-Shortly after, they will call "mokuso" (meditation) to indicate that all students should close their eyes, the purpose of which is to allow each student to think on the class ahead and eliminate outside world concerns from the mind. "mokuso yame" is the signal to stop meditation and open one's eyes.
-"Shomen" or "Shomen-ni-rei" signals for all to face forward toward the front of the dojo where pictures of the founder(s) are displayed.
+The chief instructor or a senior student will shout out a few Japanese instructions begining with "seiza", meaning all students should adopt the traditional japanese sitting position (kneeling).
+Shortly after, they will call "mokuso" (meditation) to indicate that all students should close their eyes and try to clear their mind, the purpose of which is to allow each student to think on the class ahead and eliminate outside world concerns before starting. "mokuso yame" is the signal to stop meditation and open one's eyes.
+"Shomen" or "Shomen-ni-rei" signals for all to face forward toward the front of the dojo where a pictures of the founder(s) are displayed.
 "Rei" signals for all present to show respect to the founders by bowing.
 (Bowing is a Japanese cultural practice to show respect to elders and teachers and is in no way intended to be demeaning or have any religious context).
 "Sensei ni rei", means prepare to bow the teacher (chief instructor of the class) and finally "otagai ni rei" prepare to bow to fellow students completes the formal starting ritual.

 If you get lost at any point, just follow someone next to you.
-Don't worry! we all found Japanese dojo etiquette unusual at the start.
+Don't worry! we all found Japanese dojo etiquette unusual and a bit uncomfortable at the start.
 No-one will laugh at you, and the instructor will explain clearly and in more detail what to do if there is any new students present.

-A few additional Japanese words you will hear during each class are: "Yame" - Stop, "Matte" -wait, "Hajime" -begin, "Hai!" - Yes, "Kotai" - swap over, "Ukemi" - breakfall, "Uke" - person who does breakfall, "Tori" - person applying technique to uke.
+A few additional Japanese words you will hear during each class are: "Yame" - Stop, "Matte" -Pause/Stop, "Hajime" -Begin, "Hai!" - Yes, "Kotai" - Swap over, "Ukemi" - breakfall, "Uke" - person who does breakfall, "Tori" - person applying technique to uke.